Ethan Frome by Edith Wharton Penguin Classics (2005) Originally published in 1911. 128 pp

-Winter plays a large, sinister role in this novel, but the underlying truth is that Starkfield itself is the center of this frozen world where men and women get stuck in life, stumbling into relationships for warmth, failing to ever realize spring.
+Winter plays a sinister role in this novel, but the underlying theme is that Starkfield itself is the center of this frozen world where men and women get stuck in life, stumbling into relationships for warmth, failing to ever realize spring.

 After the brief framing introduction, the narrative slips back those twenty-four years to a time when Ethan Frome was desperately in love with the young Mattie.
 He doesn’t know how she feels about him.